JakobEik/JakobEik/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=JakobEik&show_icons=true&hide_border=true&&count_private=true&include_all_commits=true" />
 </p>

-<p align="center">The API obviously shows the wrong amount of lines changed, but will correct itself with time</p>
+<p align="center">The API obviously shows the wrong amount of lines changed due to some issues with the API, but will correct itself with time</p>